-Answer – the setup of the mounting head is what defines the difference between a fully-automatic and a semi-automatic tyre machine.
-On a semi-automatic tyre changer, the head and locking plate is bolted and handle mounted at the front/side of the column by the swing arm; whereas on a fully automatic tyre machine the whole rear column operates through pneumatics, using compressed air to manoeuvre the mounting head and locking it in place.
+The setup of the mounting head is what defines the difference between a fully-automatic and a semi-automatic tyre machine.
+On a semi-automatic tyre changer, the head and locking plate is bolted and the handle mounted at the front/side of the column by the swing arm.
+In comparison, on a fully automatic tyre machine the whole rear column operates through pneumatics, using compressed air to manoeuvre the mounting head and locking it in place.

-What is the function of those extra arms on tyre changers?
+#2 What is the function of the extra arms on tyre changers?

-Answer – those extra arms are called assist arms and that’s exactly what they are – an assistant to the fitter, offering 3 main functions (especially when fitting low profile or run flat tyres):
+The extra arms are called assist arms and that’s exactly what they are – an assistant to the fitter, offering three main functions (especially when fitting low profile or run-flat tyres):